ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning

+\textbf{Learned termination predictors have limited impact on task completion.} We evaluate \AlgoName{} with a learned termination predictor that determines termination with partial observations.
+As shown in Table~\ref{tab:learned-term}, using a learned termination predictor only introduces minor drops in success rates in \emph{Threading} and \emph{Three Piece}, while maintaining its performance in the other tasks.

-\subsection{Ablation on distillation}
+\subsection{Ablation on Distillation}

-In Fig.~\ref{fig:distill-noise-succ}, we add artificial noises to the actions and plot the relative performance decreases against the noise scale.
-In all tasks, \AlgoName{} appears to be more resistant to action noises and trajectory deviations, matching our assertions in Sec.~\ref{sec:alg:distill}.
+In Fig.~\ref{fig:distill-noise-succ}, we add artificial noise to the actions and plot the relative performance decreases against the noise scale.
+In all tasks, \AlgoName{} appears to be more resistant to action noise and trajectory deviations, matching our assertions in Sec.~\ref{sec:alg:distill}.